|History and Timeline|

 Whatcom READS!
 2012 secures Humanities Washington grant funding for the year and features author Elizabeth George and her novel In the Presence of the Enemy.

 2013 Director Joan Airoldi retires after a decade of dedicated service to WCLS.
 Her retirement is marked by an un-party which focuses on providing donations to the Whatcom County Library Foundation.
 After an extensive search process, the Library Board of Trustees offers the position of Executive Director to Christine Perkins, then Assistant Director at Bellingham Public Library and former Director of Burlington Public Library.
-Perkins was chosen from 4 finalists of 39 applicants in a nation-wide search.
+Perkins is chosen from 4 finalists of 39 applicants in a nation-wide search.

 Everson Library receives Allen Grant funds to reconfigure space and/or services to enhance community engagement.